EdFuentetaja/EdFuentetaja.github.io/_posts/2020-04-12-rfdf_adcock_watson_watt (II).markdown

 We can plugin some numbers to get the feeling of it: in the 70 cm band with a signal of 25 kHz of bandwidth, the value we get from our little formula is $$e^{j1.8e-4}$$, which is a rotation of 0.01°.
 Very little in comparison.

-### Ratio antenna array radius R / signal wavelength is small
+### The ratio antenna array radius (R) to signal wavelength is small

-With small values of $$2 \pi \frac{R}{\lambda}$$ we can simplify a $$sin$$ from our expressions and produce a very compact one that involves just an arctan operation.
+With small values of $$2 \pi \frac{R}{\lambda}$$ we can simplify a $$sin$$ from our expressions and produce the very compact one at the top of this article, that involves just an arctan operation.
 This is probably the trickiest one.
 A reason why it might not be the case that this ratio is not so small is because we might want our DF setup to operate in a wide range of frequencies and being our antenna array a rigid installation, we might be pushing the limits at higher frequencies (lower $$\lambda$$).

 Another reason might be, and I'm not an antenna expert, that antenna arrays with elements spaced so close in comparison to the signal's wavelength, have strong electromagnetic interactions and each individual element pattern is not individual any more but affected greatly by the other elements.
 How this interaction plays, whether positively or negatively, I would like to understand better (but my bet is that it's going to be negative).